“How did she begin?”

-In every adult there dwells the child that was, and in every child waits the adult that will be.
+In every child there lives a thousands dreams, in every adult there dwells a hundred dreams already dead, and one left to be explored.
 That was the overall truth, her whole story could be made up of that one sentence.
-When she was a child she longed to be an adult, and when she was an adult she longed to be a child once more.
+When she was a child she had many dreams on which she hoped to live through, and when she was an adult the dreams once thought of were dismissed as readily as a flame come daylight.
 It stands to this day that the adventure of growing up is a great irreversible irony faced by everyone.

 But if she used that one sentence to explain her story; she would have the same story as billions.
 She was an individual and that would not do.

 So, once there was a girl who lost herself.